 So, how could a system that obviously reduces emissions not be ideal?
 Well, the answer to that question brings to light the (literally) dirty downside of DPF systems:

 The solution for this clogging issue?
-Burn it with FIRE!
+Burn it with fire!
 Or with really, really high exhaust gas temperatures to be more accurate.
-This process is often called a “regen.”
+This process of super heating the filter element is called a regen for short.

 The methods used for this regenerative process vary depending on make and model, but the mainstream methods include late fuel injection, turbo boost changes, EGR valve changes and intake air throttling.